 Beyond e-communications, I have substantial offline experience in the non-profit sector, where I’ve worked in event management, media relations and publishing for organizations such as the Women’s Prison Association and Hadassah.
-I’m a former board member of The Stonewall Chorale, where I still sing, and a current member of the communication committee of the Gay & Lesbian Anti-Violence Project.
+I’m a former board member of and singer in The Stonewall Chorale, and a former member of the communication committee of the Gay & Lesbian Anti-Violence Project.

-I’m a not-quite-lifelong New Yorker and I love my city.
-I was born in Manhattan, lived in the Bronx as a young child, grew up in the NYC suburbs, went to college in Manhattan, and I’ve lived in Brooklyn since 1992.
-I can be spotted wandering around Prospect Park and the Brooklyn Botanic Garden with my wife, shopping and working at the Park Slope Food Coop, riding around town on my Piaggio BV 350 motorscooter, knitting, and attending live performance at places like the Brooklyn Academy of Music and New York Theatre Workshop.
+I was a not-quite-lifelong New Yorker and love NYC.
+I was born in Manhattan, lived in the Bronx as a young child, grew up in the NYC suburbs, went to college in Manhattan, and lived in Brooklyn from 1992 through 2020.
+Some of my favorite spots are Prospect Park and the Brooklyn Botanic Garden, the Park Slope Food Coop, the Brooklyn Academy of Music and New York Theatre Workshop.
 I love to travel and am always looking forward to my next trip.